Degree structure and studies

 The Master's Programme in Nuclear Engineering is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-Core studies (23-24 ECTS credits) include courses on maintenance management, nuclear power plant engineering, introduction to sustainability, foundation of computational fluid dynamics.
+Core studies (18 ECTS credits) include courses on maintenance management, nuclear power plant engineering, sustainability, and technology and society.

-Specialisation studies (97 ECTS credits).
-Specialisation studies include obligatory and elective studies:
+Specialisation studies (min.
+72 ECTS credits) include obligatory and alternative studies:

-Obligatory specialisation studies (57 ECTS credits) include courses on nuclear reactor design, computational nuclear thermal hydraulics, nuclear reactor physics methods, nuclear reactor dynamics, steam turbines.
+Obligatory specialisation studies (60 ECTS credits) include courses on nuclear reactor design, computational nuclear thermal hydraulics, nuclear reactor physics methods and analyses, nuclear reactor dynamics, theoretical nuclear thermal hydraulics, experimental nuclear thermal hydraulics, and steam turbines.

-Elective specialisation studies (40 ECTS credits) include courses on energy systems engineering, steam boilers, turbonachinery, turbulence methods, reliability engineering.
+Alternative specialisation studies (12-35 ECTS credits) include courses on energy systems engineering, steam boilers, energy scenarious, turbulence models, reliability engineering, computational fluid dynamics, and energy economics.

 Double degree studies for LUT degree students

-The programme also offers students a possibility for double degree studies.
-Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities involved.
+The programme also offers a possibility for double degree studies.
+Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities.

 Double degree studies for students from partner universities